Ministry of Ecology and Natural Resources (Azerbaijan): History

 The Ministry of Ecology and Natural Resources of Azerbaijan was established on May 23, 2001 as per the Presidential Decree of President Heydar Aliyev No. 485 in accordance with structural reforms within the Azerbaijani government.
 The current activities of the ministry were being implemented, at times duplicated by several governmental agencies such as State Observation Committee for Ecology and Use of Natural Resources, Azermeshe union (responsible for forestry, State Committee of Geology and Mineral Resources, Azerbaliq State Concern (in charge of fishing industry), State Hydrometeorology Committee and their regulations were decentralized.
 The decree abolished all these agencies and centralized the governmental regulations and activities by replacing them with the new ministry.

 According to a Decree №548, signed by President Heydar Aliyev on September 18, 2001, a "statute" linked with Ministry of Ecology and Natural Resources was approved.

 Each year, on May 23, the staff of the Ministry celebrates their professional holiday.
-This day was declared as a non-working day for the staff due to a Decree which was signed by Ilham Aliyev and dates back to May 16, 2007.
+This day was declared as a non-working day for the staff due to a Decree signed by Ilham Aliyev and dates back to May 16, 2007.